Eliza Harris

 R v Lance [2025] Wood Green Crown Court

-Represented a man charged with intentional strangulation and assault of his partner.
+Eliza represented a man charged with intentional strangulation and assault of his partner.
 After the complainant withdrew from giving evidence in both trials, the Crown sought to admit her police statement under res gestae.
 Eliza successfully opposed this, arguing lack of spontaneity and fairness under Article 6.
 The application was refused, and the defendant was acquitted.

 R v C [2025] Stratford Youth Court